When to Visit Prague and the Czech Republic – Seasonal Guide

 Things To See And Do In Summer in the Czech Republic

 Beer Gardens and Festivals

-If you’re visiting the Czech Republic in summer, or any season for that matter, you are probably aware of the country’s hottest commodity- beer.
-Some of the best places to enjoy Czech beer in the heat include Prague’s two largest beer gardens, Letná Beer Garden and Riegrovy Sady.
+If you’re visiting the Czech Republic in summer, or any season for that matter, you are probably aware of the country’s hottest commodity – beer.
+Some of the best places to enjoy Czech beer and beat the heat include Prague’s two largest beer gardens, Letná Beer Garden and Riegrovy Sady.
 Letná is easily the most popular place to drink beer in the summer months and is situated high above the banks of the Vltava River.
 Visitors can kick back with a refreshing Czech beer underneath a shady canopy of trees and enjoy panoramic views of the city.

 Opposite the Vltava, in Prague’s popular Vinohrady district, is Riegrovy Sady Beer Garden.
 Riegrovy is a favorite hangout for locals and expats and provides sweet relief from the busy city center.

 Late spring through summer is the best time to visit Prague for beer and food festivals.
 The largest annual beer festival in the country is the Czech Beer Festival (Český pivní festival).
 It is held for 17 days every May in Prague and features over 120 different beers from the Czech Republic and around the world.
 Other popular beer festivals include Pivo na Náplavce and the Festival of Microbreweries at Prague Castle, which are held in June and attract large crowds from all over Europe.

 Naplavka (Vltava Riverside)

 Hanging out at Naplavka is one of the most popular things to do in Prague during summertime.
 This long stretch of pavement along the Vltava River is frequently occupied by bikers, runners, hipsters and young lovers getting cozy by the water.